jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/0811-05.png)

- > we can see also the left part of the body did not move.
+ > We can see also the left part of the body did not move.
 It has to move forward to help turning the hips

 * Head starts to move out of the position to the right.
-Avoid head movement.
+Avoid head latteral movement.
 * Shoulders turn supposed to be at 77, here 72 is good, and tilt should be 35.
 30 is still good.

 * Position 4: Zach starts hip sway on the left, going to the target.
 His head does not move at all.